connormurphy798/Flexle.jl/README.md

-Other strategies for fast sampling from weighted distributions (such as the [alias method](https://en.wikipedia.org/wiki/Alias_method)) require precomputing a data structure from which one can sample quickly but which cannot be "updated"; a change to any of the weights (or the addition/removal of a weight) requires recomputing the entire data structure.
+Other strategies for fast sampling from weighted distributions (such as the [alias method](https://en.wikipedia.org/wiki/Alias_method)) require precomputing a data structure from which one can sample quickly but which cannot be "updated"; a change to any of the weights requires recomputing the entire data structure.
 Flexle is designed to be dynamic in that, in addition to enabling fast sampling, it supports fast updating, addition, and removal of weights.

 The fundamental sampler data structure and corresponding sampling algorithm are described [here](https://www.aarondefazio.com/tangentially/?p=58) by Aaron Defazio.
 Briefly, the strategy involves grouping weights into "levels" of similar value and tracking the total weight of each level.
-Sampling is performed by first using the cumulative distribution function of the levels themselves to select a level, then using rejection sampling to select an element from the chosen level.
+Sampling is performed by first using the cumulative distribution function of the levels to select a level, then using rejection sampling to select an element from the chosen level.

 The primary conceptual change to Defazio's method is in allowing **unlimited dynamic range of weights**.
-As its weights are updated, a `FlexleSampler` adaptively adds and removes levels to accommodate its current state.
+As its weights are updated, a `FlexleSampler` adaptively adds and removes levels to accommodate.
 This means that Flexle can in principle be used to model any discrete distribution, including one where a subset of events happen with probability 0.

 ## API